mohitlabs/Research/Dissertation1.md

 > DOI:

 ## Abstract
+This paper describes that how Emotionally Intelligent Machines(EIM's) can be developed by using the concept of Ancient Vedic Astrology.

 ## Keywords
 > Neural Networks, Sentimental Analysis, Vedic Astrology, Synthesis, Emotional Intelligence, Affective Computing, Subconsious, Cognitive Science, Philosophy, Psychology, Modalities, Galvanic Resistance, Bioinformatics